Dav31012/shellclaude/README.md

 AI coding CLI for a-Shell, written in python.
 Supports OpenAI and anthropic endpoints.

 # DISCLAIMER
-Im too lazy to update the readme.
-If you came across this project i think its best if you give it a chance.
+Im too lazy to update the readme at the moment.
+Good readme conming soonIf you came across this project i think its best if you give it a chance.
 Its full of features.
 If you havent guessed im looking for feedback :)

 # P.S.